 Whenever the word “sacrifice” is used in the Gita it covers the entire range of spiritual practice and spiritual life in general.
 In the following verses ritualistic worship–and no doubt the fire sacrifice–is certainly referred to, but it applies in the wider sense, as well.

 Just as a person experienced and skilled in something can teach others, so do they.
 It is always a clear matter of cause and effect.
 It either works or it does not.
 Belief, obedience, or “surrender” have absolutely nothing to do with it.
 At all times it is according to the judgment of the seeker.
 Sometimes we have to follow a path to find out for ourself if it works.
-And nothing is sadder than those who spend years getting nowhere, yet clinging to a worthless discipline because they have committed themselves to it or–even worse–have entered into some pathological personal compact that enslaves them and blinds them to the evidently valueless character of that path or association.
-Most unfortunate of all are those who are bound and blinded by emotional (including fear-based) or greedy attachment for the teacher or group that is stagnating and devastating their lives and hearts.
-“Loyalty” is the slave-collar about their neck.
+And nothing is sadder than those who spend years getting nowhere, yet clinging to a worthless discipline because they have committed themselves to it or, even worse, have entered into some pathological personal compact (including a supposed guru-disciple relationship) that enslaves them and blinds them to the evidently valueless character of that path or association.
+Most unfortunate of all are those who are bound and blinded by “love” for the teacher or group that is stagnating and devastating their lives and hearts.
+“Loyalty” and “attunement” is the slave-collar about their neck.

-“But sacrifice which is offered with a view to the fruit, and also for the purpose of ostentation [or: hypocritically, to create a false impression]: know that to be rajasic” (17:12).
 This pretty well describes nearly all the religious or spiritual life of human beings.
-Those who are interested in the good will or admiration of man and God and hope to receive whatever they desire in return for their religiosity are in the grip of the rajasic ego.
+Those who are interested in the good will or admiration of man and God, and hope to receive whatever they desire in return for their religiosity, are in the grip of the rajasic ego.
 Ultimately it leads nowhere but back to more rebirth and confusion.

 Sometimes we have to pay attention to ignorance to figure out the ways of wisdom.
 And that is the case here regarding tamasic religion.
 This is a very full picture of deluded and confused “spirituality,” and we need to look at it so we can avoid it.

 He is also referring to a spiritual tradition–not narrow and sectarian, but a tradition, nonetheless.
-In the West we tend wisely to shy away from “tradition” because of the deadly ignorance of those who boast of being “traditional.”
+In the West we tend wisely to shy away from tradition because of the deadly ignorance in the West of those who boast of being traditional.
 But in the East tradition is always subject to intelligent scrutiny and is never a matter of “the book says it, so I believe it.”
 Most important, authentic spiritual tradition is understood to be verifiable by each seeker for himself.
 In the West many are satisfied with intellectual jugglery and argumentation, but in the East it is practical experience that is sought.
-Whenever I quote a scripture in my writings I certainly think of it as lending authority to what I have to say, but I usually use quotations simply because the scriptures say it much better than I can.
+Whenever I quote a scripture in my writings I certainly think of it as lending authority to what I have to say, but I also use quotations simply because the scriptures say it so much better than I can.

-So tamasic religion is that which has no authentic scripture(s), no viable tradition(s).
+Tamasic religion is that which has no authentic scripture(s), no viable tradition(s).
 It may either be the shallow and flimsy “make up my own” whimsical kind, or a religion burdened with fantasy and lies claiming to be God’s latest revelation to the world.
 Either way, its characteristic is the darkness, confusion, and delusion of tamas.
-Protestantism is a prime example.

 With no food offered.
 Asrishtannam means food that is either not offered, or is not shared out after the offering.
 This is an important part in Eastern religion of whatever kind.
 There is always offering of food which is then distributed to those present–usually in the form of an abundant feast.
 But the selfish refuse to do so, and their religion becomes one of taking but not giving.
 This is the mark of any cult–old or new.

-Without fee [given to the officiants].
+Without gift [given to the officiants].
 Adakshinam simply means “without fee” or voluntary offering.
-This means a religion in which the members engage in take-but-no-give policy–the obverse side of the type where the religion only demands and takes.
+This means a religion in which the members engage in take-but-not-give policy, the obverse side of the type where the religion itself only demands and takes.
 Such religion is proud of the fact that it expects nothing of its adherents, and they are proud of that, too.
-“Our religion is democratic,” they boast, “You don’t need to do anything you don’t want to.”
+“Our religion is democratic,” they boast.
+“You don’t need to do anything you don’t want to.”
 They confuse democracy with anarchy.
 It is certainly true that in worthy religion the members are not coerced or cajoled in any way.
 But people that want to avoid all involvement, commitment, or investment of time and thought are unworthy of such a religion and will never benefit from it until they change their outlook.